Energy Innovation Fund

 Innovation Ecosystem Grant

-The below areas of focus will not exclude other proposals to be assessed/awarded with funding.
-However, they signify the ACT Government’s priority for industry and economic development in Canberra.
+The two Innovation Ecosystem Grant categories signify the ACT Government’s priority for industry and economic development in Canberra.

 Innovation Cluster